lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-08-30-crossentropy-and-logits.md

 {: class="collapse" id="csoftmax"}

 {% include figure.html
-   src="/assets/images/posts/ml/deducing-ce-wl/softmax.webp"
+   src="/assets/images/posts/ml/deducing-ce-wl/softmax.jpg"
-   title="The Softmax activation function." caption="(a) The activation intensity of softmax function for the first component (class). (b) The activation intensity of the softmax function for the second component (class)." classed='w-xl-130' %}
+   title="The <i>Softmax</i> activation function."
+   caption="(a) The activation intensity of softmax function for the first component (class). (b) The activation intensity of the softmax function for the second component (class)." %}

 #### Jacobian
 While the *softmax* function preserves the shape of the input vector, each output element